Brain tumour research

 - Side effects of radiotherapy

 Stereotactic radiotherapy is a technique that gives very accurate and high doses of radiation directly into the centre of the brain tumour without damaging the normal surrounding brain tissue.
 A variation on this is called radiosurgery, which is a single, highly targeted dose of stereotactic radiotherapy.
-You might hear radiosurgery being called gamma knife or cyberknife treatment, after the machines used to give it.
-There is more information about stereotactic radiotherapy and radiosurgery in this section of the website.
+There is detailed information about stereotactic radiotherapy and radiosurgery in this section of the website.

-Both stereotactic radiotherapy and radiosurgery are still being researched.
+Both stereotactic radiotherapy and radiosurgery are still being researched to find out exactly which tumours they can treat.
 They are mainly used for brain tumours that have come back or for other cancers that have spread to the brain.
 They are used for some non cancerous (benign) tumours of the brain, such as acoustic neuroma.

-This type of treatment is only suitable for a small number of malignant brain tumours and for particular circumstances.
+This type of treatment is only suitable for a small number of brain tumours and for particular circumstances.
 It is less likely to be suitable for larger tumours or for widespread tumours.
-There are a number of clinical trials in progress in the USA and other parts of the world.
-When the results from these are available, specialists will know more.
-For now, they are not part of standard treatment for most people with a primary brain tumour.
+A number of clinical trials are in progress in the USA and other parts of the world.
+When the results from these are available, specialists will know more about which tumours these treatments can help.

 BCNT is an experimental way of giving radiotherapy.
 It has been tried in trials with glioblastoma multiforme (grade 4 glioma) and has been used widely in Japan.
 There are concerns about the levels of side effects of the treatment, so more research is being done in Europe, Japan and the USA.
 The researchers are looking into using this treatment after surgery to try to reduce the risk of the brain tumours coming back.
 With BNCT, you have boron injections and external radiotherapy with low energy neutrons.
 The boron collects in the brain tumour cells and gives off radiation when the neutrons hit.